+Ski vacation in Ischgl is among the very best in Austria.
+Big perfectly kept ski area includes Samnaun in Schwitzerland, and legendary after skiing, often with top bands and artists.
 Read about Ischgl’s smuggling route, a legendary ski tour into Switzerland and back.
 There are many about the bid for that title, but the superlatives are in line when describing a ski holiday in Ischgl.
 After skiing is legendary, recognized at an international level.
 The restaurants are good and festive guests can look forward to musical entertainment with international stars every year.
-Skiing is a ski holiday in the Ischgl super league, because the area offers fantastic slopes both on and off the piste, and one of Ischgl’s popular ski tours has just been named Alps best.
+Skiing is a ski holiday in the Ischgl super league, because the area offers fantastic slopes both on and off the piste, and one of Ischgl’s most popular ski tours has just been named Alps best.
 Way to go Ischgl!

 The famous smuggler´s route to Switzerland from Ischgl